-We fit a series of structural equation models by tier (Tier 2 or Tier 3) and implementation year (Years 1 to 3 for Tier 2; Year 1 for Tier 3) to address our research questions.
+We fit a series of structural equation models by tier (Tier 2 or Tier 3) and implementation year (Years 1-3 for Tier 2; Year 1 for Tier 3) to address our research questions.
 The model for Year 1 of Tier 2 implementation is depicted in Figure 2.
 In the figure, fidelity of Tier 1 implementation in Year 0 is represented by a latent variable, with the 15 Tier 1 TFI items specified as ordered, categorical indicators.
 Similarly, Tier 2 fidelity is represented by a latent variable, with the 13 Tier 2 TFI items as categorical indicators.
-The regression path from Tier 1 fidelity to Tier 2 fidelity partially addresses Research Question 1 regarding the importance of Tier 1 fidelity for subsequent Tier 2 and 3 launch.
+The regression path from Tier 1 fidelity to Tier 2 fidelity partially addresses Research Question 1 regarding the importance of Tier 1 fidelity for subsequent Tiers 2 and 3 launch.
 For the Tier 3 portion of Research Question 1, Tier 3 fidelity was the primary latent outcome variable (replacing Tier 2 fidelity in Figure 2), with the 17 Tier 3 TFI items as categorical indicators, and Tier 3 fidelity regressed on Tier 1 fidelity.
-To address Research Question 2 on whether there are differences in Tier 2 fidelity was regressed on time between Tier 1 and 2 launch (0 = 1 year; 1 = 2 or 3 years).
-For Research Question 3, Tier 3 fidelity was regressed on time between Tier 1 and 3 launch (0 = 1 year; 1 = 2 or 3 years).
-To address Research Question 4 on time between initial Tier 2 and 3 launch, Tier 2 fidelity was regressed on three binary variables indicating whether schools (a) had 1 year between Tier 2 and 3 launch, (b) had 2 or 3 years between Tier 2 and 3 launch, or (c) did not launch Tier 3, with simultaneous Tier 2 and 3 launch serving as the reference group.
-Also for Research Question 4, we regressed Tier 3 fidelity on two binary predictors (1-year lag vs. simultaneous; 2-year lag vs. simultaneous) because all schools launched Tier 3, by definition, and no schools had a 3-year lag between Tier 2 and 3 launch.
+To address Research Question 2 on whether there are

+Figure 2.
+Specification and research questions in model for Tier 2 (Year 1).